dberzano/dberzano.github.io/alice/debug/index.md

 necessary to destroy and recreate the object to set new coordinates.

 Also, **do not be too zealous when deleting**: in particular, do not delete objects that do not belong to you.

-Common example: do not delete the object if you get its pointer from a TFolder, as it should be removed by those who posted it.
+> Common example: do not delete the object if you get its pointer from
+> a `TDirectory` (like a `TFile`)!

 Choose the ROOT container carefully: even if a `TList` and a `TObjArray` are both collections capable of expanding, **lists are